Selembao: History

 The name Selembao originates from Selembao, a member of the Humbu ethnic group from the village of Ngombe near Lutendele in what is now the commune of Mont Ngafula.
-Renowned for his insolence and energetic disposition, Selembao was a celebrated fisherman.
+Known for his insolence and energetic disposition, Selembao was a celebrated fisherman.
 In the 19th century, he left his family and village to settle on the banks of the Nzadi River, now the Congo River, near the site of the present-day Centre Congolais du Commerce International (C.C.I.C.) building.
 Here, he founded a village called Nkulu and was later joined by fellow villagers, including his grandson Lingwala Ngambo, to whom he allocated land near the present-day locations of CHANIMetal and UTEXAFRICA.
 The community faced a major setback when an epidemic of sleeping sickness, caused by tsetse flies, devastated Nkulu, claiming many lives.
 In response, Selembao's associate, Ngafula Jean, relocated to land owned by his father-in-law, Molio Antio.
 Persistent outbreaks forced further relocations; Lingwala Ngambo moved north to an area now part of Bandalungwa, while Selembao resettled his Nkulu village farther south.
 Despite these challenges, Selembao remained a central figure, and European explorers seeking him eventually found him with his brother-in-law Ngafula Jean.
 Selembao died in 1920 at the age of 120.
 He was interred in the original site of his Nkulu village, where the C.C.I.C. building now stands.